 Closing Keynote: Is it Time for a Data Code of Ethics?

-Marc Steen, Senior Research Scientist: Human-Centred Design; Responsible Innovation; Ethics in Big Data, Algorithms and Artificial Intelligence, TNO
+Marc Steen, Senior Research Scientist: Human-Centred Design; Responsible Innovation, TNO

-As the world is rocked by the revelations of bulk data collection, behavioural tracking, and alleged manipulation of elections, this closing keynote asks what this means for the data industry.
+As the world is rocked by the revelations of bulk data collection, behavioural tracking, and alleged manipulation of elections, this closing keynote asks what this means for people working in this industry.